swch/strivve-docs-nextjs/src/pages/integrations/sso-microservice/index.md

 Making calls to the CardSavr API requires a Cardsavr server and an integrator name and key.
 You will also need an app username and password that the application uses to log onto the cardsavr platform using the integrator key to encrypt its payloads.

 This is accomplished within the loginAndCreateSession call.
 Once logged in, the application can call createCard which creates a user and card with an attached address.
-The response object contains three imporant pieces of data:
+The response object contains three important pieces of data:

-* The ephemeral username that was created for this cardholer (attached to the cardholder object that is part of the response)
+* The ephemeral username that was created for this cardholder (attached to the cardholder object that is part of the response)
-* A one-time credential grant that can be issued to different application (usually a frontend app) to assume the role of the cardholder -- this grant expires in three minutes
+* A one-time credential grant that can be issued to a different application (usually a frontend app) to assume the role of the cardholder -- this grant expires in three minutes
 * The card_id for the created card, so the virtual browser knows which card to place

-Many cardsavr functions are __asyncronous__ and require await to extract the return data from the Promise.
+Many cardsavr functions are __asynchronous__ and require await to extract the return data from the Promise.

 ### Microsoft C Sharp